 Jun 30, 2018

-What does training look like for the staff?
+What does Fire Alarm Training Look like for the Staff?

-1. Yearly your system should be getting a complete fire alarm inspection from your fire alarm contractor.
-This is an excellent time to have the staff present and have the inspector go over the system operation.
+Your system should get a complete fire alarm inspection from your fire alarm contractor on a yearly basis.
+This is an excellent time to have the entire staff present so that the inspector can go over the system operation.

-If you'd like to discuss training your nightly staff, give the experts at FSS Technologies a call!
+If you would like to learn more about training your night staff, give the experts at FSS Technologies a call!